HaPhanBaoMinh/miha-site/content/blog/blog_003/index.md

 - Sign in at [Launchpad PPA](https://launchpad.net)
 ![blog_003](images/01.png)

-- Create your first PPA, you can this this like `Github` repositories
+- Create your first PPA, you can thing this like `Github` repositories
 ![blog_003](images/02.png)

 - Fill PPA information.